andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/research/GradingLLMs.md

 inefficient to worry about too many digits of precision with your instruments.
 So if you had the theory of how to grade {math}`R=10` exams, you could do a pretty good job evaluating the responses of an LLM to philosophy queries.
-This is very much in line with demonstrations that LLMs can pass law bar exams, etc.
+This is very much in line with demonstrations that LLMs can pass bar exams, etc.

 ## How to grade LLMs on binary response tests